Continuous Integration (CI) Testing Maintenance Tasks¶

 matrix:

-we will want to add our section that defines the commands for the compilerX
+In the RAJA/Dockerfile file, we add a section that defines the commands for the compilerX job, such as:

 ENV GTEST_COLOR=1